mariustomato/WAL25/README.md

   - Automatically saves the input with a timestamp into the CSV.
 - Allows correction:
   - Press `ESC` to undo the previous entry.
-- Can be interrupted anytime using `CTRL + C` (saves progress and exits cleanly).
+- Can be exited anytime by pressing `X` (saves progress and exits cleanly).
+- Automatically saves entries into a CSV file in a `data` folder next to the script.
 - Finishes after 500 entries with a "Progress finished" message.

 ## Usage

 1. **Prepare audio files**
-   Ensure `A.m4a` and `B.m4a` sound files are located in the same directory as the script.
+   Place `A.m4a` and `B.m4a` sound files in the same directory as the script (not inside `data/`).

 2. **Run the script**
    Use the terminal (not an IDE) to run the program: